osrf/gazebo_tutorials/ros_urdf/tutorial.md

 Note that we are using [Xacro](http://ros.org/wiki/xacro) to make some of the link and joint calculations easier.
 We are also including two additional files:

 - [rrbot.gazebo](https://github.com/ros-simulation/gazebo_ros_demos/blob/kinetic-devel/rrbot_description/urdf/rrbot.gazebo)
-a Gazebo specific file that includes most of our Gazebo-specific XML elements including the <gazebo> tags
+a Gazebo-classic specific file that includes most of our Gazebo-specific XML elements including the <gazebo> tags
 - [materials.xacro](https://github.com/ros-simulation/gazebo_ros_demos/blob/kinetic-devel/rrbot_description/urdf/materials.xacro)
 a simple Rviz colors file for storing rgba values, not really necessary but a nice convention